Synopsik/DiscordBot/README.md

 14. * Create an override function `on_message(message)` with the decorator `@client.event`
     * This triggers anytime a message is posted on the server or sent directly to the bot
+    * Async allows this function to be called concurrently with other async calls

+        [this link](https://gist.github.com/Synopsik/cfdacaf1140111cd1acc101b0c1ca968) shows a simple example
 ```
 @client.event
 async def on_message(message):